 Humanities/Social Science Requirement - All AME majors must take a minimum of 5 humanities and/or social science (H&SS) courses.
 This includes the three courses taken to satisfy the University Cluster requirement.
 These five courses can be chosen from any recognized Humanities and/or Social Science field listed below.
 Students also are expected to take some of these courses beyond the introductory level.
 Ordinarily, H&SS Clusters will count for three of the five required courses, but if questions arise, students should consult their advisors.
 Language courses at the 101 level are only accepted when followed by another, more advanced course in the same language.
-It is preferred to have at least one course in each of H/SS.
 A minor of 5 or more courses in one area will satisfy the H/SS requirement.
+If pursuing a music cluster, some required music courses may count toward the 12 credit cluster requirement.
+In this case, additional electives in H /SS are needed to reach the 20 credit requirement.

-Acceptable Humanities Courses: Any English course except for ENGL 101 or the course taken to satisfy the university primary writing requirement (usually WRTG 105); any 4 credit course in American sign language, art or art history, digital media studies, dance, English, foreign or comparative literature, a foreign language above 101 level, music theory or music history, philosophy, religion & classics, or film studies courses cross-listed in a humanities department.
+Acceptable Humanities Courses: Any English course except for ENG101 or the course taken to satisfy the university primary writing requirement (usually WRT 105); any 4 - credit course in American sign language, art or art history, digital media studies, dance, English, foreign or comparative literature, a foreign language sequence above 101 level, music theory or music history, philosophy, religion & classics, or film studies courses cross-listed in a humanities department.

-Acceptable Social Sciences Courses: Any course in anthropology, brain and cognitive sciences, economics, entrepreneurship, health and society, history, linguistics, political science, psychology, sociology, or women's studies
+Acceptable Social Sciences Courses: Any course in anthropology, brain and cognitive sciences (depends on the course and if used in a cluster - check with Dept.), economics, entrepreneurship, health and society, history, linguistics, political science, psychology, sociology, or women's studies.